 Dark patterns collection

-I'm regularly battling to maintain Inbox Zero for my work and personal mailboxes and I have to say it's not a fun game.
+I'm regularly battling to browse the web like before and maintain Inbox Zero for my work and personal mailboxes and I have to say it's not a fun game.
 Especially when some crappy tactics at are play like below.

-Let's start a collection, and update this post regularly with findings.
+Let's start a collection with the patterns I criticize and update this post regularly with findings.

 Elastic.co